greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/ic-gearing_1_1.md

 ---
-title: "IC Gearing Working Group"
+title: IC Gearing Working Group
-description: "The charter of this working group is to implement Individual Contributor Gearing Ratio policy within Engineering, but adaptable for use in other roles"
+description: The charter of this working group is to implement Individual Contributor Gearing Ratio policy within Engineering, but adaptable for use in other roles
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/ic-gearing_1_1/
+linkTitle: IC Gearing Working Group
+type: docs
 ---

 ## Attributes